lgalaz/fullstack-javascript/react/Components_Props/explanation.md

 In this example, `App` owns the data and behavior (`label`, `onClick`). `Button` is a pure view of those props and cannot mutate them directly; it can only call `onClick` to notify the parent.

 ## Referential stability

-Passing new object or function instances each render breaks memoization.

 ```javascript
 const MemoButton = React.memo(Button);